The Active Club!

 Begin today, and you could be transmitting by next month!

-FPARC Field Marquee at Dusk - 2019
+FPARC Field Marquee at Dusk showing our marquee and ham radio antennas

 FPARC Field Marquee at Dusk (2019)